jkbSeven/happy-files/README.md

     * implementation of chacha20
     * implementation of poly1305
     * RSA signatures and transfer handshake
+4. Improve error handling
+5. Server side database with users' data
-4. Logging and collecting transfer history
+6. Logging and collecting transfer history
-5. UPnP (+ TCP hole punching?)
+7. UPnP (+ TCP hole punching?)
     * add entry to router's NA(P)T table with client's current listening port
-6. Basic CLI
+8. Basic CLI
     * implement commands listed in client section above
     * implement commands for launching and configuring the server
-7. TUI with BubbleTea
+9. TUI with BubbleTea
     * provide more user friendly experience than regular cli